ziirish/burp-ui/docs/advanced_usage.rst

 4. *moderators* => can edit the Burp server configurations of any agent unless told other wise (with ``ro`` rights), but cannot restore files unless told otherwise (with ``rw`` rights).
 Besides, moderators can create new users.
+   They can also delete backups if they have ``rw`` rights on the client.

 .. _Burp: http://burp.grke.org/